getalp/Flaubert/README.md

 #torch.Size([1, 5, 768])  -> (batch size x number of tokens x transformer dimension)
 ``` -->

- ## 1.2.
+ ## 2.2.
 Using FlauBERT with XLM's repository
-The pretrained FlauBERT models are available for downloading in [here](https://zenodo.org/record/3622251).
+The pretrained FlauBERT models are available for downloading in [here](https://zenodo.org/record/3626826).
 Each compressed folder includes 3 files:
 - `flaubert_base_uncased_xlm.pth` (or `flaubert_base_cased_xlm.pth`, `flaubert_large_cased_xlm.pth`): FlauBERT's pretrained model.
 - `codes`: BPE codes learned on the training data.
 - `vocab`: BPE vocabulary file.

 You can obtain sentence embeddings by following [this tutorial](https://github.com/facebookresearch/XLM/blob/master/generate-embeddings.ipynb) in original XLM [repo](https://github.com/facebookresearch/XLM) or refer to our example [here](), which is also based on XLM's tutorial.

-# 2. Pretraining FlauBERT
+# 3. Pre-training FlauBERT

-## 2.1.
+## 3.1.
 Data

 #### Dependencies
 You should clone this repo and then install [WikiExtractor](https://github.com/attardi/wikiextractor), [fastBPE](https://github.com/facebookresearch/XLM/tree/master/tools#fastbpe) and [Moses tokenizer](https://github.com/moses-smt/mosesdecoder):